nylo-core/nylo.dev/resources/docs/5.20.0/forms.md

 This will display the fields associated with the form.

-You'll need to provide an additional widget to submit the form.
+You'll need to provide an additional widget to submit the form using `form.submit()`.

 <a name="submitting-a-form"></a>